AtanasovAtanas/interactive-content/EN/07-Streams-Files-and-Directories/04-Serialization.md

 # Serializing and Deserializing Objects

-In Java, we create several objects that live and die accordingly, and every object will certainly die when the program execution finish.
+In Java, we create several objects that live and die accordingly, and every object will certainly die when the program execution finishes.

 But sometimes, we might want to **reuse** an object between several programs or we might want to **transfer** an object to another machine over the network.